 Timing of ACR Creation

 Accessibility needs to be considered throughout the product development lifecycle.
 The ACR should be completed after the design, development, testing, and documentation phases are finished.
-Ideally, the ACR should be authored right before the product release to ensure it provides the most relevant and accurate information about the product.
+Ideally, you will have an accessibility audit and remediation take place before the VPAT is filled in.

 Who Should Write the ACR